EduFrnds/Dados-ProjetoInsights/README.md

-# Projeto de Insight
+# Insight Project
-Projeto traz uma abordagem muito prática e intuitiva,  aplicar conhecimento adquirido durante o curso de Data Science da escola ALURA.
+Project brings a very practical and intuitive approach, applying knowledge acquired during the Data Science course at ALURA school.

-O objetivo de um projeto Insight, é através de um problema de negócio identificar a causa raiz do problema, fazer a coleta de dados, inclusive o tratamento, além de levantar hipóteses sobre o comportamento do negócio em questão.
+The objective of an Insight project is, through a business problem, to identify the root cause of the problem, collect data, including treatment, in addition to raising hypotheses about the behavior of the business in question.

-Por fim, uma análise exploratória deve conduzir os estudos afim de validar as hipóteses levantandas, e a proposta de solução como insight deve ser a fase conclusiva deste projeto.
+Finally, an exploratory analysis must lead the studies in order to validate the hypotheses raised, and the solution proposal as insight must be the conclusive phase of this project.

-Etapas resumidas - 'roadmap':
+Summary steps - 'roadmap':

 * i.
-Questão do négocio - ( Fictício );
+Business question - (Fictitious);
 * ii.
-Entedimento do negócio;
+Business understanding;
 * iii.
-Coleta de dados;
+Data collect;
 * iv.
-Limpeza e tratamento dos dados;
+Cleaning and processing of data;
 * v.
-Exploração de dados e visualizações;
+Exploration of data and visualizations;
-* vi.
-Comentários "insights" conclusivos.
+* saw.
+Conclusive "insight" comments.
 * vii.
 * viii.
 * ix.